 3) Arms/temples size.

-All of our product pages have the frame size on them using the images below and the size in mm:
+All of our product pages have these sizes displayed using the images below.
+Each measurement is shown in millimetres.

-Firstly, all frames will have these 3 sizes written on them either on the inside of the arms, or written behind the bridge.
+All frames have these three sizes written on the inside of the arms or behind the bridge.

-Secondly, if you can’t see the numbers as they've worn away, then simply get a ruler and measure them using the image guide below, it’s very easy to do.
+If you can’t see the numbers or they've worn away, you'll need to measure the frame by hand.
+Simply get a ruler and measure them using the image guide below.

 The above measurements are the industry standard and will be written on all frames.

-There are 2 additional frame sizes, provided by us on all product pages, which you can easily measure yourself and will help you to find the perfect fitting frame.
+There are two additional frame sizes, provided by us on all product pages, which you can easily measure yourself and will help you to find the perfect fitting frame.